mguentner/cannelloni/README.md

 ```
 This command will rate limit `vcan0` to 300 kbit/s.
 Try to match the rate limit with your physical interface on the remote.
-Keep also in mind that this can also increases the overall latency!
+Keep also in mind that this also increases the overall latency!

 Now start cannelloni on Machine 2:
 ```
 cannelloni -I vcan0 -R 192.168.0.2 -r 20000 -l 20000
 ```

 The tunnel is now complete and can be used on both machines.
-Simply try
-it by using `candump` and/or `cangen`.
+Simply try it by using `candump` and/or `cangen`.

 If something does not work, try the debug switch `-d cut` to find out
 what is wrong.